jonasoliveira5/oliveira-resume/index_2027.md

 ---
 layout: resume
-title: Brigham Young's Resume
+title: Jonas Oliveira
 ---
-# Brigham Young
+# Jonas Oliveira
 The second prophet of The Church of Jesus Christ of Latter-day Saints.

 <div id="webaddress">